veliovgroup/Meteor-Files/README.md

 6. __cURL/POST uploads__ - Take a look on [POST-Example](https://github.com/noris666/Meteor-Files-POST-Example) by [@noris666](https://github.com/noris666)
 7. In __Safari__ (Mobile and Desktop) for `DDP` chunk size is reduced by algorithm, due to error thrown if frame is too big.
 This issue should be fixed in Safari 11.
 Switching to `http` transport (*which has no such issue*) is recommended for Safari.
 See [#458](https://github.com/veliovgroup/Meteor-Files/issues/458)
 8. Make sure you're using single domain for the Meteor app, and the same domain for hosting Meteor-Files endpoints, see [#737](https://github.com/veliovgroup/Meteor-Files/issues/737) for details
-9. When proxying requests to Meteor-Files endpoint make sure protocol `http/1.1` is used, see [#742](https://github.com/veliovgroup/Meteor-Files/issues/742) for details
+9. When requests are proxied to `FilesCollection` endpoint make sure protocol `http/1.1` is used, see [#742](https://github.com/veliovgroup/Meteor-Files/issues/742) for details

 ## Awards: